ronna-s/go-ood/README.md

 but our Robot type has no idea that Gopher type even exists.
 Gopher is defined in a completely different package that is not imported by robot.
 Go was written for the 21st century and allows you to plug-in types into your code from anywhere on the internet so long that they have the correct method signatures.

-This is done in scripting languages with duck-typing, but in Go it's type-safe and you get compile time validation of your code.
+Scripting languages achieve this with duck-typing, but Go is type-safe and we get compile time validation of our code.
 Implicit interfaces mean that packages don't have to provide interfaces to the user, the user can define their own interface with the smallest subset of functionality that they need.

 In fact our `robot.Robot` has another public method `Steps` that is not part of the `Gopher` interface because we don't need to use it.